ppker/securedrop/API2.md

 # Journalist API v2

-This package implements and documents the synchronization strategy for the v2 Journalist API.
+This package (in `securedrop/journalist_app/api2`) implements and documents the synchronization strategy for the v2 Journalist API.

 | File                                  | Contents                             |